SS Lac La Belle: Final voyage

 At 9:00 or 9:30 p.m. on October 13, 1872, Lac La Belle left Milwaukee for Grand Haven under the command of Captain W. H. Thompson, with about 19,000 bushels of barley, 1,200 barrels of flour, 50 barrels of pork, 25 barrels of whiskey, 20 tons of animal feed, sundries and 53 passengers and crew on board.
 There was a gale blowing across Lake Michigan.
 As she was travelling about 25 mi off Racine, Wisconsin, she began leaking.
 At around midnight, the rising water in Lac La Belles engine room extinguished the fire in her boilers.
 All attempts to save her failed.
 At around 5:00 a.m., the passengers and crew began abandoning Lac La Belle.
 She sank about 20 mi off Racine.
 One of the lifeboats capsized, resulting in the deaths of eight people, while the rest of the lifeboats drifted ashore, or were picked up by passing vessels.

 Ironsides sank under similar circumstances, eleven months later along the same route.

-As of 2025, the wreck of Lac La Belle has not been located.
+Wreck

+According to maritime historian Brendon Baillod, Lac La Belle was one of the most sought–after shipwrecks on Lake Michigan, eluding shipwreck hunters for almost 150 years.
+The poorly known location of the sinking resulted in a large search grid.
+However, in October 2022, following the discovery of new historical evidence, shipwreck hunters Paul Ehorn and Bruce Bittner of Illinois, succeeded in locating the wreck after a two hour search.
+Lac La Belles wreck was located almost exactly 150 years after her sinking.
+The wreck was surveyed two years later by divers John Scoles and John Janzen, with the discovery being announced on February 13, 2026.
+Despite the violent nature of Lac La Belles sinking, her hull remains mostly intact.
+Her hogging arches remain intact, while her superstructure is absent.